ned2070/horned-beasts/README.md

+For TEch Educators Coding 301

+# Objective

+To use React.js to produce an app which displays cards showing 3 horned animals.

+# Lab 1

 Following these instructions (given verbally by Tim Smith and provided in written form by Sam Louloudis) and the Tech Educators Coding 301 Lan Class 1 instructions a new project was created using the template described below.
 A GitHub repo was then created from it.

 1. npm create vite@latest